EdX: Research

 In addition to educational offerings, edX is used for research into learning and distance education by collecting learners' clicks and analyzing the data, as well as collecting demographics from each registrant.
 A team of researchers at Harvard and MIT, led by David Pritchard and Lori Breslow, released their initial findings in 2013.
 EdX member schools and organizations also conduct their own research using data collected from their courses.
 Research focuses on improving retention, course completion and learning outcomes in traditional campus courses and online.

 edX has engaged in a number of partnerships with educational institutions in the United States, China, Mongolia, Japan, and more to use edX courses in "blended classrooms".
 In blended learning models, traditional classes include an online interactive component.
 San Jose State University (SJSU) partnered with edX to offer 6.00xL Introduction to Computer Science and Programming, as a blended course at SJSU and released an initial report on the project in February 2013.
 Initial results showed a decrease in failure rates from previous semesters.
 The percentage of students required to retake the course dropped from 41% under the traditional format to 9% for those taking the edX blended course.
 In Spring 2013, Bunker Hill Community College and Massachusetts Bay Community College implemented a SPOC, or small private online course.
 The colleges incorporated an MIT-developed Python programming course on edX into their campus-based courses, and reported positive results.

-Open edX Platform
+Open edX platform

 Open edX platform is the open-source platform software developed by edX and made freely available to other institutions of higher learning that want to make similar offerings.
 On June 1, 2013, edX open sourced its entire platform.
 The source code can be found on GitHub.
-The platform was originally developed by Piotr Mitros, as a research project at MIT, with maintenance transferred to edX in 2012.
+The platform was originally developed by Piotr Mitros in 2011, with maintenance transferred to edX in 2012.

-The Open edX server-side software is almost entirely based on "Python, with Django as the web application framework".